 Waste Less Textiles

-In the spring we looked at how to waste less textiles.
+In March we looked at how to waste less textiles.
+More info below.

 It’s thought more than 30% of our clothing goes to landfill when we’re finished with it.
-Yet all of our clothing - plus towels, sheets, bras, pairs of shoes, bedding and curtains - can either be re-used or recycled.
+Yet all of our clothing can either be re-used or recycled.

 We know that an increasing amount is collected door-to-door by charities and textile recyclers, but generally the items still have to be in reasonable condition.

 Whereas all old, broken, unwanted clothes, shoes (in pairs), blankets, curtains, towels and sheets can be taken to your local Household Waste Recycling Site and placed in textile banks for recycling.

 All we ask is that the items are clean, dry and bagged before placing them in the textile banks.

 Clothes and shoes that still have some life left in them will be sorted and sent for reuse.
 Old and well-worn clothing will be recycled by shredding and used in the ‘flocking’ industry as car seat filler.